 Henry Woodhouse — Rufat Nazarov

-Harriet Smith — Syama Veliyeva
+Harriet Smith — Syama Valiyeva

 Mrs. Bates — Marina Litvinenko